leonardssh/vscord/README.md

 # VSCord

-Highly customizable [Discord Rich Presence](https://discord.com/rich-presence) extenstion for [Visual Studio Code](https://code.visualstudio.com/)
+Highly customizable [Discord Rich Presence](https://discord.com/rich-presence) extension for [Visual Studio Code](https://code.visualstudio.com/)

 > Remember to 🌟 this GitHub if you 💖 it.